-- 1. Main Evacuation Routes Northstar Drive, Big Springs Drive, Highlands View Road, Martis Landing, Basque Drive, Skidder Trail and Mill Site Road. - 2.
+- 1. Main Evacuation Routes Northstar Drive, Big Springs Drive, Highlands View Road, Martis Landing, Basque Drive, Skidder Trail, and Mill Site Road. - 2.
 Secondary Evacuation Routes Ridgeline Road, Indian Hills, Deer Path, Wolf Tree, Lodgepole, Conifer, Gold Bend, Currant Road, Larkspur Lane, Grouse Ridge, Silver Fox, North Summit Place, and Overlook Place. - 3.
 Tertiary White Fir Court, Wagon Wheel, Oxen Run, Logging Trail, Whistle Punk, Bitter Brush, Rocky Point, Bear Trap, Mill Camp, Cross Cut Court, Beaver Pond, Silver Strike, Aspen Grove, Eagle Feather Court, Red Tail Court, Woods Point Way, Ski Trails and Coyote Fork.

-Current Priority No. 2 - Increase the level of residential and commercial defensible space inspections so that the entire Community of Northstar has met compliance.
-Once the entire community as the whole has met compliance, re-inspections will occur no later than every three years.
-The goal will be to inspect one-third of the community each year.
-An increase in staffing will be in place to meet this Priority.
+Current Priority No. 2 - Increase the level of residential and commercial defensible space inspections so that the entire Community of Northstar has met District, State of California, and Placer County compliance.
+Once the entire community has met compliance, re-inspections will occur no later than every three years.
+The target goal will be to inspect one-third of the community each year.
+An increase in staffing may be needed to meet this Priority.

-Current Priority No. 3 -Strategically remove dead, diseased, and dying trees as needed within the CWPP area to promote forest and watershed health and to identify and perform maintenance as needed.
+Current Priority No. 3 -Strategically remove dead, diseased, dying and pest-infected trees as needed within the CWPP area to promote forest and watershed health and to identify and perform maintenance as needed.
 The CWPP area extends 1.5 miles in any direction from any developed area.

-Tree mortality has become a year-round project rather than on a bi-annual basis.
-The increase in pest attacks, forest disease, and past drought has accelerated tree death.
-Tree mortality will be captured where it has been deemed necessary and where applicable with the California Forest Practice Rules.
-Once tree mortality has decreased to a manageable level, the program will go back to reducing the amount of dead, diseased, dying, and pest infected trees to a bi-annual schedule.
+Tree mortality has become a year-round project.
+The increase in pest attacks, forest disease, and drought cycles has accelerated tree death.
+Tree mortality will be captured where it has been considered necessary and where applicable with the California Forest Practice Rules.
+If tree mortality has decreases to a manageable level, the program will go back to reducing the number of dead, diseased, dying, and pest-infected trees to a bi-annual schedule.

-••• 15 Current Priority No. 4 - Strengthen a buffer zone around the entire Northstar Community Boundary.
-The priority is the Western boundary.
-The western boundary remains a priority, followed by the Southern, Eastern, and Northern boundaries, respectively.
-Buffer zone widths would be determined by slope, prevailing winds, and fuel arrangements.
+Current Priority No. 4 - Strengthen a buffer zone around the entire Northstar Community Boundary.
+The priority for boundary enhancement is the Western boundary.
+The western boundary is a priority, followed by the Southern, Eastern, and Northern boundaries, respectively.
+Buffer zone widths will be determined by slope, prevailing winds, and fuel arrangements.

-Current Priority No. 5 - Continue working with the United States Army Corps of Engineers (USACE) beyond the current 78-acre project and treating all USACE acres that are a direct threat to the Community of Northstar and Zone 4.
-Additionally, a management schedule will be designed once all recognized threat acres have been treated.
+Current Priority No. 5 - Continue working with the United States Army Corps of Engineers (USACE) beyond the completed 78-acre project and treating all USACE acres that are a direct threat to the Community of Northstar and Zone 4.
+Additionally, a management schedule will be designed.
+Continued forest fuels treatments for this federal land will need to be grant-funded.

-Current Priority No. 6 - Continue enhancing and maintaining previously treated acres annually to ensure that previously treated areas remain in a declared "Maintenance Mode."
-Continued Measure E and grant funding is essential to keep treated areas in this status.
+Current Priority No. 6 - Continue enhancing and supporting previously treated acres annually to ensure that previously treated areas remain in a declared "Maintenance Mode."
+Continued support through NCSD Fuels Management (Measure U) grant and owner-based matching funding are essential to keep treated areas in this status.